-The phrase “two heads are better than one” first appeared in the year 1546 and has stuck around for more than 500 years.
+The phrase “two heads are better than one” first appeared in the year 1546 and has stuck around for more than 500 years, and it’s safe to say it applies to building your dream event planning team!

 In more modern terms, we might say that “teamwork makes the dream work” or any other number of cheesy team-building catchphrases.